Gburdel/UVlightsensor/README.md

 }
 ```

 Make a new sketch in the Arduino IDE, clear it out, click on the square icon on the code block above to copy the code, and paste it into the IDE editor.
 Source code files and a zip are also included for those that want to use that alternative.
+Compile and upload.
+Output should appear on the display.
+In case nothing appears on the display watch for a blue flash on the LED on the ESP32 board at startup.
+If the LED blinks and nothing appears on the display, something is likely incorrect on the OLED wiring.